-Mr. Yuen Po Seng, graduated with a degree in Management Accounting from the Sheffield City Polytechnic in the United Kingdom.
+Yuen Po Seng, Malaysian, 57, was the President of the Company from 11 January 2002 to 24 February 2016.
+Prior to being President, he was Executive Vice President from 1993 to 10 January 2002 and Treasurer and Director of the Company from 1995 to 10 January 2002.
+He graduated with a degree in Management Accounting from the Sheffield City Polytechnic in the United Kingdom.
 He worked with the Hong Leong Group Malaysia before he was assigned to the Philippines.